 We've established patient and visitor screenings at all our facilities.

 Maintaining Special Treatment Areas

-COVID-19 patients receive further evaluation, testing, and isolated care in designated treatment areas.
-All inpatients with COVID-19 are cared for in our separate, new hospital tower.
+We’re also testing all patients staying in the hospital and some patients getting certain procedures.
+Patients with COVID-19 staying in the hospital are cared for in our separate, new hospital tower.
 We’re also seeing patients with COVID-19 symptoms in dedicated clinics.

 We've restricted visitor access to the hospital and our clinics to protect patients and visitors.
 See the updated visitor guidelines.

 Staff that can work remotely are doing so.
 And we've restricted business visits, volunteers, and other kinds of visitors, too.

 All patients admitted to stay in the hospital are tested for COVID-19.
 This allows us to care for you while keeping you, your family, and our team members safe.
 There is no cost for a test if you're staying in the hospital.

 Questions?
 See the hospital testing FAQs.

 Requiring Protective Equipment

 All patients and visitors are issued masks when entering our facilities.
 We continue to ensure our team members wear personal protective equipment (PPE) in accordance with Centers for Disease Control (CDC) guidelines and industry best practices.